enzymejs/enzyme/docs/api/render.md

 # Static Rendering API

-Reagent's `render` function is used to render react components to static HTML and analyze the resulting HTML structure.
+Enzyme's `render` function is used to render react components to static HTML and analyze the resulting HTML structure.

-`render` returns a wrapper very similar to the other renderers in reagent, [`mount`](mount.md) and [`shallow`](shallow.md); however, `render` uses a third party HTML parsing and traversal library [Cheerio](http://cheeriojs.github.io/cheerio/).
+`render` returns a wrapper very similar to the other renderers in enzyme, [`mount`](mount.md) and [`shallow`](shallow.md); however, `render` uses a third party HTML parsing and traversal library [Cheerio](http://cheeriojs.github.io/cheerio/).
 We believe that Cheerio handles parsing and traversing HTML extremely well, and duplicating this functionality ourselves would be a